jlorieau/geomancy/README.md

       Paths:
         desc: Checks the existence of needed files and directories
-        subchecks: any  # at least one of the files must be present
+        subchecks: "any" # at least one of the files must be present

         Geomancy:
           desc: Check for the 'geomancy.toml' file
           checkPath: examples/geomancy.toml
           type: file
         Pyproject:
           desc: Check for 'pyproject.toml' file
           checkPath: examples/pyproject.toml
           type: file

       Executables:
         desc: Check the availability of commands and their versions